p8nut/snake_arduboy/README.md

 ## Setup the tools

-Install the arduino IDE and follow the steps from the `Arduboy homemade package` repository.
+Install the `Arduino IDE` and follow the steps from the `Arduboy homemade package` repository.

 ## Upload Configuration